netdsa/dsatest/README.md

 ## Tests

 Tests are written using unittest, and must respect rules defined by this module.
-They can access the test bench instance through the following import
+They can access the test bench instance through the following import:

 ```python
 from squidsa.bench import bench
 ```

+API is self-documented in `test/sanity.py`.
+More documentation welcome!